-Graduate students interested in studying homeland security at Monmouth can pursue any of these three programs:
+Graduate students interested in studying homeland security at Monmouth can pursue the programs listed below:

 No matter your expertise or undergraduate degree, you can play a pivotal role in how we secure and protect our country and community.

 Homeland security involves a lot more than terrorism; it's about ALL hazards—intentional and non-intentional.
 It involves how we handle natural disasters and how we secure our transportation hubs.
 And it's a critical area on all levels, from the national Department of Homeland Security in Washington, D.C., to your state and local offices.
 As a result, this is a field that's continually growing—with important jobs to fill in a variety of areas, at the federal and state levels.

 Some well-known organizations that play a large role in homeland security include...

 Monmouth University is a partner of the Center for Homeland Defense and Security (CHDS) at the Naval Postgraduate School in Monterey, CA, and has based its curriculum on their nationally recognized effort.
 In addition, Monmouth participates in the University and Agency Partnership Initiative (UAPI), a program of the CHDS.
 This gives MU students access to the Homeland Security Digital Library (HSDL), a national collection of documents related to homeland security policy, strategy, and organizational management.